tabulify/tabulify/db-gen/README.md

   * or adding a table to the [DataGeneration](./src/main/java/net.bytle.db/gen/DataGeneration.java)

-Furthermore, the [DataGeneration](./src/main/java/net.bytle.db/gen/DataGeneration.java) will try to find any missing information in the property of the tables and columns (which is the case when the tableDef is created from a DataDefinition file).
+Furthermore, the [DataGeneration](./src/main/java/net.bytle.db/gen/DataGeneration.java) will try to find any missing information in the property of the tables and columns (which is the case when the relationDef is created from a DataDefinition file).

 ## Example